 In our experience working with previous clients, we have identified two ways by which Work and Income New Zealand may provide financial assistance to help cover the costs of private speech language therapy.
 One way WINZ may be able to help is by allocating funds directly to a client or their caregiver as a Disability Allowance.
 The other is by subsidising treatment costs with a Special Needs Grant.
 Below, we will discuss our understanding of these WINZ funding processes as relates to speech-language therapy – but please remember that it is always best to contact a WINZ staff member for authoritative, “first-hand” information.

-First, let’s look at the Disability Allowance and Child Disability Allowance.
-These can be made available for an individual to use at their own discretion, including for the purpose of receiving speech-language therapy.
+First, let’s look at the Disability Allowance.
+This can be made available for an individual to use at their own discretion, including for the purpose of receiving speech-language therapy.
 It is our understanding that this allowance is meant for adults or children who have a disability that is likely to last six months or more, and which causes them to require ongoing support to undertake the normal functions of life.
 Certain speech-language disorders meet this criteria, such as a severe and long-term stutter.
 You will need to contact WINZ to apply for the Disability Allowance, and a registered medical practitioner such as your family’s Doctor will need to endorse the application.
 If your disability involves a communication disorder, a Speech-Language Therapist will provide information to assist your Doctor’s diagnosis.

 As well as the Disability Allowance, WINZ may provide financial assistance to help children receive private speech-language therapy in the form of a Special Needs Grant.
 Going by our past experience, applications are reviewed on a case-by-case basis, with the following being important criteria for acceptance: